gevorggalstyan/Armenian-Phonetic-Unicode-for-Mac-OS/README.md

 2. Press '+' sign at the bottom of the list
 3. Choose 'Others' and 'Armenian Unicode Phonetic'
 4. Press 'Add'

-#Known Issues
-Does not work for functional keys like cmd+C or cmd+V etc.